ericmalekos/RNASeq-walkthough/README.md

 ### 1.4 On Setting Threads

 In the previous step, and going forward, we are going to be making use of a <code>threads</code> option in pretty much every tool we run. <code>threads</code> is short for "threads of execution" which, in this context, refers to a program performing some sort of data processing.
 In general a program uses a single thread of execution, but most bioinformatics tools allow the user to specify the number of threads, which is useful because the larger the number of threads, the more data can be processed in parallel, and the faster the operation can complete.
 However every computer has only a finite number of <code>threads</code>, probably between 4 and 16 on your personal computer, and 64 on <code>courtyard</code>.
-The 64 threads are shared among all <code>courtyard</code> users so the number available to you will certainly be less than that.
+The <code>64 threads</code> are shared among all <code>courtyard</code> users so the number available to you will certainly be less than that.
 To check the current availability use:

         $ top

-        # use Ctrl + c exit top
+        # use Ctrl + c to exit top

 You'll see something like: